MakelaM/powerapps-docs.fi-fi/powerapps-docs/maker/canvas-apps/functions/function-hashtags.md

 ## <a name="syntax"></a>Syntaksi
 **HashTags**( *Merkkijono* )

-* *Merkkijono* – pakollinen.
+* *String* – Pakollinen.
 Merkkijono, josta etsitään aihetunnisteet.

 ## <a name="examples"></a>Esimerkkejä
 ### <a name="step-by-step"></a>Vaihe vaiheelta